cloudflare/cloudflare-docs/content/api-shield/security/schema-validation/_index.md

 Care should also be taken if the origin is configured to perform [MIME sniffing](https://mimesniff.spec.whatwg.org/).
 For example, when a request carrying a JSON body is deliberately carrying an `application/malicous` content-type and Cloudflare was configured to allow `application/*` media-ranges, the request would be passed along to the origin without validating the JSON body contents.
 However, an origin that ignores the content-type, and either trial deserializes or sniffs the MIME type may deserialize the JSON body with a wrong assumption of having passed schema body validation.

-As such, if you need to support `application/json` and `application/xml` on the same endpoint, do not use `application/*`.
-Instead, set one content for `application/json`, where Cloudflare will check the request body with the supplied schema, and another with `application/xml` that Cloudflare will let through.
-It is still advised to disable content-type sniffing on your origin.
+As such, if you need to support `application/json` and `application/xml` on the same endpoint, you can use `application/*`.
+Cloudflare will validate the provided schema for request bodies where the content-type is set to `application/json`.
+Requests with content-type `application/xml` (and others matching `application/*`) will be let through.
+It is still strongly advised to disable content-type sniffing on your origin.

 Cloudflare allows specifying the following media-ranges in the OpenAPI request body content map:
 - `*/*`